Google PageRank for AI agents. 25,000+ tools indexed.

 The MCP Server Landscape: Q1 2026

 MCP launched in November 2024 with fewer than 200 repositories.
-Sixteen months later, the AgentRank index tracks 25,632 GitHub repositories and 3,124 agent skills from Glama and skills.sh.
-This is the Q1 2026 data report — growth trajectory, category breakdown, biggest movers, and what Q2 looks like.
+Sixteen months later, the broader ecosystem spans 25,000+ GitHub repositories.
+The AgentRank scored index covers the top 2,000 ranked MCP tools and 1,625 agent skills from Glama and skills.sh — 14.9 million install events tracked across 1,625 skills.
+This is the Q1 2026 data report: growth trajectory, category breakdown, biggest movers, and what Q2 looks like.

 Growth trajectory